WilstonOreo/sdf2mesh/README.md

 The shader must have at least two functions:

 * `float sdf(vec3 p)`: This function calculates the SDF.
-In the example above, we can use the `--shadertoy-sdf` a different name, e.g. `map`.
+In the example above, we can use the `--shadertoy-sdf` to use a different name, e.g. `map`.
 However, while the name of the function can be arbitrary, its signature must always be `float (vec3 p)`.
 * `vec3 normal(vec3 p, float eps)`: This function estimates the normal of the SDF.
-In the example above, we can use the `--shadertoy-sdf-normal` a different name, e.g. `estimateNormal`.
+In the example above, we can use the `--shadertoy-sdf-normal` to use a different name, e.g. `estimateNormal`.
 While the name of the function can be arbitrary, its signature must always be `vec3 (vec3 p, float eps)`.

 The shader will be download via ShaderToy API and will be converted from GLSL to WGSL using [naga](https://github.com/gfx-rs/wgpu/tree/trunk/naga).